leifll/kubernetes-istio-knative/README.md

-# kubernetes-istio-knative
+# Kubernetes, Istio, Knative, Flux and Flagger

-Illustrates how to create a kubernetes cluster with istio and knative, and an ingress controller, on kind.
+Commands to create a kubernetes cluster with istio, knative, flux and flagger.
+This works on the kind cluster created with the scripts in the kind-startup repo.